walt-id/waltid-identity/waltid-libraries/credentials/waltid-trust-registry/README.md

 ```

 **How it works:**
-1. Extracts the certificate chain from the credential's `x5c` header (COSE for mDoc, JWT for SD-JWT/VC)
+1. Extracts the leaf-first certificate chain from credential `x5c` (COSE for mDoc, JWT for SD-JWT/VC)
-2. Iterates through the chain (leaf → root) resolving trust for each certificate
-3. If any certificate is found trusted in the configured trust lists, verification passes
+2. Sends the leaf and intermediates to the Trust Registry
+3. Builds an RFC 5280 path to full anchor certificates retained from loaded trust sources
+4. Returns the source/entity/service whose registry-owned anchor completed the path

+The credential does not need to carry the root.
+Profiles such as OpenID4VC HAIP require the trust anchor to be omitted from `x5c`.

 **Key options:**
 - `trustLists`: URLs or inline content of trust lists to load
 - `expectedEntityType`: Filter to specific entity type (e.g., `PID_PROVIDER`, `WALLET_PROVIDER`)
-- `requireAuthenticated`: If `true`, only accept trust lists with `VALIDATED` XMLDSig signatures
+- `requireAuthenticated`: If `true`, only accept sources whose signature and signer trust are `VALIDATED`
-- `validateSignatures`: Enable/disable XMLDSig validation when loading trust lists
+- `validateSignatures`: Enable/disable supported signature validation when loading trust lists

 See the [waltid-verification-policies2 README](../waltid-verification-policies2/README.md#etsi-trust-list) for full documentation.